devedup/GenerateI18NConstants/README.md

 👍 Requires no changes to your existing Localizable.strings.
 👏 Generates a Swift enum of your string keys.
 ✊ Allows compile time checking of your strings.
-🙏 More Swifty syntax. `Localized.AppTesting` instead of `NSLocalizedString("app.testing", "app testing")`.
+🙏 More Swifty syntax. `Localized.appTesting` instead of `NSLocalizedString("app.testing", "app testing")`.
 💪 Allows parameters using the `.with(...)` method.

 ## What it doesn't do